(Gojira: Kessen Kido Zoshoku Toshi)

 Directors – Hiroyuki Sashita & Kobun Shizuno, Screenplay – Gen Urobuchi, Producer – Takashi Yoshizawa, Music – Takayuki Hatton, Production Design – Ferdinando Patulli & Naoya Tanaka.
 Production Company – Toho Animation/Polygon Pictures.

 The original Godzilla (1954) was a Japanese attempt to make an American-styled atomic monster movie.
 The film struck such a nerve that the Japanese have been making Godzilla films for what is now more than sixty years.
-There have been 29 Japanese live-action films, plus two American remakes, which are about to spawn into their own series.
+There have been 29 Japanese live-action films, plus two American remakes, which even spawned their own series.
 (See below for the other Godzilla films).

 While the first film left me cold, Godzilla: City on the Edge of Battle is a far better attempt at what Planet of the Monsters was trying to do.
 The space opera/planetary adventure has been dropped bar a handful of scenes that cut back to the ships in orbit.
 The heavily armed landing expedition has been replaced by a far more interesting story set amongst the remaining troops as they try to survive on the surface of what is now effectively an alien planet.
 Certainly, as the survivors find the Mechagodzilla city and set about preparing it for battle against Godzilla, this does get back to more of the obsession with heavy artillery and advanced hardware that dominates a certain sub-genus of anime.